mmatyas/pegasus-docs/docs/user-guide/meta-assets.md

 ## How to get assets for my games?

-For larger game libraries, it might be cumbersome to download each and every asset manually.
-To automatize this process, you can use programs called "scraper"s.
+For larger game libraries, it might be tiresome to download each and every asset manually.
+To automatize this process, you can use programs called *scraper*s.
 These go through all your games, check multiple online databases for available assets, and may even generate a configuration file for you.

 Some popular scraper programs are Universal XML Scraper, Steven Selph's Scraper, Skraper.net and Skyscraper.
 Try giving them a go!